 *Any bags that contain your medical supplies must not contain any other items that are not medically related and must be stored in the locker.

-- If your medical supplies require technology, Bluetooth, or WiFi (i.e. smart phones, watches, tablets, etc), your instructors must approve them in the TAC reservations prior to the exam.
+- If your medical supplies require technology, Bluetooth, or WiFi (i.e. smart phones, watches, tablets, etc), we encourage you to request your instructors to list this device on the reservation.

 - When using your medical supplies, please be as quiet as possible as to not distract fellow test-takers.
 You also have the option of coming out to the lobby or signing out to go to the restroom.